Answered By: Priscilla Coulter Last Updated: Dec 26, 2019 Views: 257

 First, an ounce of prevention: as you're doing your research, keep careful track of the sources that you think you'll want to use in your paper.
 A research journal and citation management tool can be a big help.

-- If you can remember all or part of the title, search for it in quotation marks in the database where you found it originally (or, if you can't remember where you were searching, try Google Scholar).
+- If you can remember all or part of the title or an exact quote from the text, search for it in quotation marks in the database where you found it originally (or, if you can't remember where you were searching, try Google Scholar).

 - If you can remember an author or editor, try searching by author name.